vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^185]:

-    Viras are Saiva practitioners deemed to have attained mastery over the senses and a high level of spiritual development.
+    Viras are Śaiva practitioners deemed to have attained mastery over the senses and a high level of spiritual development.

 [^186]: